Varunshadnoor/Data-analytics-Projects/README.md

 *Wrote advanced SQL queries to extract insights.\
 *Performed data cleaning, aggregation, and visualization.\
 *Explored customer behavior and sales trends.
+*This project is featured in my resume as Consumer Behavior & Product Strategy Analysis.

 2. Hotel Booking and Cancellation Analysis